Ordinary Iraqis say benefits of billion-dollar oil deals not reaching them.

 “The demographics have changed in the north.
 The Arabs and the Turks want fair representation [of this].
 They don’t want to pass the electoral law in the current situation as it would then be the basis for all future situations demographically.”

-Any delay in the elections could plunge Iraq into a worsening crisis, undermining the government and leading to instability just as US troops are preparing to withdraw, a process that was scheduled to increase after the vote.
+Any delay in the elections could plunge Iraq into a worsening crisis, undermining the government and leading to instability just as US troops are preparing to withdraw, a process that was scheduled to gather pace after the vote.

 Ghassan al-Atiyyah, an Iraqi politician, says that while parliament has the authority to extend the election date for two weeks, it is doubtful whether it would lead to new alignments or coalitions in the country.